 - Buy your tickets online to avoid the line and consider purchasing the Dallas CityPass if you will be visiting other tourist attractions in Dallas.

-- Go to the seventh floor to get your pictures from the corner window.
+- Go to the seventh floor of the JFK Dallas Museum to get your pictures from the corner window.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.